SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache.md

    * **Folder Name** You can retain the existing name, or enter a name of your choice for the app.
 5. Click **Next**.

-For more information see the [Install the Apps from the Library](/docs/get-started/apps-integrations#install-apps-from-the-library).
+For more information, see the [Install the Apps from the Library](/docs/get-started/apps-integrations#install-apps-from-the-library).

 Once an app is installed, it will appear in your **Personal** folder, or other folder that you specified.
 From here, you can share it with your organization.